William McQuhae

 William McQuhae or M'Quhae (1737–1823) was a senior Scottish clergyman in the Church of Scotland who by the time of his death was Father of the Church.
 He is one of the few persons to have declined the offer to be Moderator of the General Assembly.
 He was a member of the New Light Movement.
-He is mentioned within the poems of Robert Burns.
+He is mentioned in a poem by Robert Burns.

 Life

-He was born in Wigtown on 1 May 1737 the son of David McQuhae, a local magistrate and his wife Margaret Laurie.
+McQuhae was born in Wigtown on 1 May 1737 the son of David McQuhae, a local magistrate and his wife Margaret Laurie.

-In his youth in Edinburgh he was tutor to David Boswell and John Boswell, the younger brothers of James Boswell who was a close friend to McQuhae.
+In his youth in Edinburgh he was a close friend of James Boswell, and tutored Boswell's younger brothers, David and John.

 He studied at the University of Glasgow and was licensed by the Presbytery of Wigtown to preach as a Church of Scotland minister on 24 March 1762.
 He served as assistant in St Quivox to George Reid.
 On Reid's death in 1763 McQuhae was presented as the new minister of St Quivox by James Murray of Broughton.
 He was formally ordained in the position on 1 March 1764.

 In June 1794 St Andrews University awarded him a Doctor of Divinity.
 In 1806 he declined the position of Moderator of the General Assembly and the post was instead given to Rev William Taylor of St Enoch's Church in Glasgow.

 He died as Father of the Church on 1 March 1823, on the 59th anniversary of his ordination.